A statistical framework for analyzing shape in a time series of random geometric objects: Framework

 uniformly in $t=1, \ldots, T$ and $u,v \in [0,1]$. \end{enumerate} \end{definition}

 We emphasize that if the process is in fact stationary then $\mb{X}_{t,T}=\mb{X}_t$ for all $t=1,\ldots, T$ and $T \in \mathbb{N}$.
 In this case, infill asymptotics simply coincides with classical asymptotics.
-Thus, processes that can be studied within the infill asymptotic framework encompass the class of stationary processes, making it a useful setting to detect deviations from stationarity.
+Thus, processes that fit within the infill asymptotic framework encompass the class of stationary processes; this is a useful setting to detect deviations from stationarity.